 1. HSA distributions are tax-free for qualified medical expenses

 Did you know you can reimburse yourself for medical expenses incurred years before, provided the medical expense was accrued while the HSA was open?
 There isn’t even a time limit, but you can’t reimburse expenses incurred before you had the account.

-For example, let’s say you just opened an HSA, and there’s a balance of only $2,000.
+For example, let’s say you just opened an HSA with a balance of only $2,000.
 It was a rough year, and you had an unexpected medical expense of $20,000.
-You can use the $2,000, and then you can take distributions and reimburse yourself for that $20,000 medical expense in future years.
+You can use the $2,000, then take distributions and reimburse yourself for that $20,000 medical expense in future years.
 There’s no time limit, so you can reimburse yourself over ten years if you need to.

 What about if you retire before 65 and purchase a stand-alone health care plan?
-Although you can use the HSA to pay for deductibles, copayments, coinsurance, and some other expenses, an HSA funds may not be used to pay premiums.
+Although you can use the HSA to pay for deductibles, copayments, coinsurance, and other expenses.
+It may not be used to pay premiums.

 How about Medicare?
 Even though your Medicare premiums are paid through Social Security benefits, you can use your HSA to reimburse yourself for those expenses.
 You can use HSA money tax-free to pay premiums for Medicare parts B and D and Medicare Advantage plans (but not premiums for Medicare supplement policies) along with other out-of-pocket medical expenses.